damianfanaro/damianfanaro.github.io/README.md

-## Java Blog
+## Java Blog and related stuff

-Language: Spanish and English.
+Language: English.

 This blog uses Jekyll-Clean Theme as basis